Angie Girl

-Angie Girl (女王陛下のプティアンジェ, Joō-heika no Puti Anje) is a 1977 Japanese animated television series produced by Nippon Animation.
+Angie Girl (女王陛下のプティアンジェ, Joō-heika no Puti Anje) is a 1977 Japanese animated television series produced by Nippon Animation and Ashi Productions.

 Plot

-The first scene opens with a letter of arrival from Sherlock Holmes' niece, Angie Islington, a young 12-year-old noble girl who loves to investigate cases.
-One day, she stumbles upon a case of robbery which involves the Queen of The United Kingdom's ring that had gone missing during a garden party.
+Angie Islington is a young 12-year-old noble girl who loves to investigate cases.
+One day, she stumbles upon a case of robbery which involves the Queen of the United Kingdom's ring that had gone missing during a garden party.
 Rewarded with a new title of honorary detective and a pendant an emblem of recognition, she embarks on an adventure.
-She is assisted by Inspector Jackson, a detective of the Scotland Yard, his dashing assistant Michael, and Angie's best friend Franck.
+She is assisted by Inspector Jackson, a detective of the Scotland Yard, his dashing assistant Michael, and Angie's best friend Frank.
 They are going to settle numerous problems and bring peace back into the town.

-Settings
+Setting

-Originally planned by Takahara Planning to have a story of a Gypsy girl travelling across Spain looking for her mother, with unbeknown reason transformed into a British detective drama.
+Originally planned by Takahara Planning to have a story of a Gypsy girl travelling across Spain looking for her mother, the series transformed into a British detective drama.

 Set in the 19th century of London, the whole city has an old rustic vibe, yet still appears to be modern.
-Landmarks one of such is the Big Ben is present in the story giving an insight of the foreign world of English history.
+Landmarks such as the Big Ben is present in the story giving an insight of the foreign world of English history.